acontrerasg/pop-TAP/README.md

 # pop-TAP

-This  repository contains the custom scripts. used to asses the Transposable absence polymorphism (TAP)  using short read data
+This  repository contains the custom scripts used to asses transposon absence polymorphisms (TAPs) using pair-end short read illumina data.